Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

-where the discrete semigroup operator $S$ is given by \begin{plain} \end{plain} Although more accurate and stable time stepping methods could be used, the above is sufficient for our present study.
-Note that $\omega_k^n$ may be viewed as a discrete approximation of the continuous solution $\omega$ to equations (\ref{vort}) projected onto the Fourier mode $\exp(ik\cdot x)$ at time $t_n=hn$ for some time step $h>0$.
-While $S$ acts on the vorticity, an equivalent semigroup may be defined which acts on the velocity.
+where the discrete semigroup operator $S$ is given by \begin{plain} \end{plain} While $S$ acts on the vorticity, an equivalent semigroup may be defined which acts on the velocity.
 For notational simplicity we shall refer to both semigroups as $S$.
 Thus $u^{n+1}=S u^n$ shall mean $u^{n+1} = \curl^{-1} S \curl u^n$.